How do life insurance payouts work?

 Life insurance payout

-Where we pay out: any claim will be paid as a lump sum in pound sterling to a UK bank account.
-If you wish to be paid outside of the UK, then arrangements for transfers must be made at your expense.
+Any claim will be paid as a lump sum in pound sterling to a UK bank account.
+If you wish to be paid outside of the UK, then arrangements for transfers can be made at your expense.

 Funeral pledge

 We realise that sometimes families can experience significant financial demands at a time when they've recently lost a loved one.
 That's why we offer our Funeral Payment Pledge - we agree to pay part of a claim amount early and advance up to £10,000 on any valid life claim to cover the cost of the funeral.
+This is available for customers making a bereavement claim on a valid life insurance policy.
+Find out more about our Funeral Payment Pledge.
 Find out more about our Funeral Payment Pledge.

 Does the pay out stay the same no matter when you die?

 That depends on what type of life insurance you apply for.
-If you take out a Life Insurance policy with Legal & General, your potential pay out stays the same for the duration of your policy term, unless you make any changes to it.
-Remember that no pay out will be made if there is no valid claim during the length of the policy.
+If you take out a Life Insurance policy with Legal & General, your potential pay out stays the same for the duration of your policy, unless you make any changes to it.

 If you take out Decreasing Life Insurance, your cash sum decreases roughly in the same way your repayment mortgage decreases.